BdR76/selection-to-neon/readme.md

 selection to neon glow
 ======================

-This is a GIMP Python script to easily create a neon glow effect from a selection.
+This is a GIMP Python plug-in to create neon glow effect based on a selection.
+Turn selected region into lightsaber or 80s cartoon underlighting (aka "Bipack Glow") effects.

 ![Selection to neon glow effect](/preview.png?raw=true "preview")

 How to use it
 -------------
-Download and install [GIMP v2.8](https://www.gimp.org/) and copy the file `selection_to_neon_glow.py` into the following directory:
+Download and install [GIMP](https://www.gimp.org/) and copy the file `selection_neon_glow.py` into the following directory:

 	.\GIMP 2\lib\gimp\2.0\plug-ins\